 The system, priced at £895, takes a day to fit as an aftermarket item.
 It is operated by a stalk system, and is entirely intuitive and familiar to anyone who has used cruise control.
 Cruise control is not an auto-pilot, as our Winnebago-ist seemed to believe….

-The reason we’ve done this is that Twisted Defenders have considerably more mile-munching capability than standard cars for all sorts of reasons – performance, chassis dynamics, and because our soundproofing makes them much more refined places to be.
+The reason we’ve done this is that Twisted vehicles have considerably more mile-munching capability than standard cars for all sorts of reasons – performance, chassis dynamics, and because our soundproofing makes them much more refined places to be.

 As a consequence, they become true distance cars because of those enhancements – and the one thing that was missing was that cruise control because nobody could ever previously contemplate a trans-continental trip in a standard model.